djpilot802/INTL/INTL Meeting Script.md

 ## To the greeters and secretary:

+To sign in to the group account:

+- Check the TimeTree for credentials
+- Sign in as the INTL account
-To sign in to the group account: username: xxxx & password: xxxx (signing in this way will make you a "host" or "co-host," which allows you to monitor the waiting roomm & mute others if they forgot to mute)
+- Signing in this way will make you a "host" or "co-host," which allows you to monitor the waiting roomm & mute others if they forgot to mute

+**The link below will start the meeting:**

 [Sign into Meeting](https://us04web.zoom.us/j/406536344)